 Though the Essay section of the SAT examination is optional, we would recommend you to take the examination with this section as it improves your chances of getting admitted to your dream university.
 So, here we have some tips to help you prepare for the Essay section of your SAT exam.

-Once you have understood the format of the examination and abide by these tips, you can easily ace your SAT examination.
+Once you have understood the format of the examination and abide by these tips, you can easily ace your SAT.

 Well, that was a lot to take in, but we hope we were able to explain to you all that you needed to know about the SAT.
 For more learnings, you can join.